OrchardCMS/OrchardDoc/Documentation/Creating-a-module-with-a-simple-text-editor.markdown

 # Generating Code for the Module

 Now you are ready to start developing the commerce module.
 Orchard provides a code generation feature that sets up the structure of an empty module to help you get started.
 By default, code generation is disabled.
-So you must first enable the feature.
+So you must first install and enable the feature.
+The easiest way to do this is to go to Modules in the admin UI and then click the "Gallery" tab.
+Do a search for "code generation" and then install the module.

-To enable code generation, enter the following command in the command window:
+To enable code generation, if you didn't do so right after install, you may enter the following command in the command window:

     feature enable Orchard.CodeGeneration